voldien/naive-crc-analysis/README.md

 [![GitHub release](https://img.shields.io/github/release/voldien/naive-crc-analysis.svg)](https://github.com/voldien/naive-crc-analysis/releases)

 A simple program to test how various CRC error detection capabilities depending on how much error is introduced.
-The program will create an n-number of messages and an its respective error message with n number of bit errors.
+The program will create an n-number of messages and its respective error message with n number of bit errors.
 Afterward, compute the CRC for both the untouched message and the error message and check if they are not equal.
 Because if equal, it means a collision has occurred, which would mean that the software using the CRC think it is a valid message.

 ## Installation